bachng2017/RENAT/README.md

 ## A glimpse of RENAT by docker
 A super simple way to try RENAT is running it from a container.
 Below are instructions.

+*Notes*: this container does not include proprietary softwares.
+See manuals for more details on how to install those.

 1. import docker image from dockerhub

     ```